Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (4) In addition to moneys appropriated by the General

-Assembly, the Director may seek grants from private foundations, the federal government, and other sources to fund the grants under this Section and to fund an evaluation of the programs supported by the grants.
+Assembly, the Department may seek grants from private foundations, the federal government, and other sources to fund the grants under this Section and to fund an evaluation of the programs supported by the grants.

 (d) Health care professional prescription of opioid antagonists.